Back to Blog

 Does It Cost Money to Use the TikTok API?

-However, there are always indirect costs.
-You'll have to factor in your own development time, server hosting, and the ongoing work needed to maintain the integration, especially when TikTok pushes updates.
-It’s this hidden cost that leads many businesses to look for a pre-built solution instead.
+The API itself is free.
+TikTok doesn't charge for API calls.
+But there are indirect costs: your development time, server hosting, and ongoing maintenance whenever TikTok pushes updates.
+That hidden cost is what leads many businesses to look for a pre-built solution.

-For many developers, the real cost isn't a fee from TikTok, but the significant time and engineering effort required for building and maintaining a custom integration.
+For many developers, the real cost isn't a fee from TikTok.
+It's the time and engineering effort needed to build and maintain a custom integration.

-• Rate Limits: TikTok restricts how many API calls your app can make in a given time.
-You have to build your app to respect these limits, or you'll get temporarily blocked.
+• Rate Limits: TikTok caps how many API calls your app can make.
+Respect them or get temporarily blocked.

-• Account Types: The API is built primarily for Business or Creator accounts.
-Personal accounts have very limited functionality, so make sure your use case targets the right user type.
+• Account Types: The API is built for Business or Creator accounts.
+Personal accounts have very limited functionality.

 Built for developers.
 Loved by agencies.
 Trusted by 6,325 users.